liorocks/Laravel-KA/README.md

 ```
 *These translated files also exists in [caouecs/Laravel-lang](https://github.com/caouecs/Laravel-lang) repository, which can be installed with [composer](https://getcomposer.org/).*

-Alternatively, you can [download the archive](https://github.com/Landish/laravel-ka/archive/master.zip) and place the translated file into your `/resources/lang/ka` directory.
+Alternatively, you can [download the archive](https://github.com/Landish/laravel-ka/archive/master.zip) and place the translated files into your `/resources/lang/ka` directory.

 ## Validation Translation